-- PEO1 Knowledgeable and technically competent in line with the professional qualification of Board of Architects Malaysia Part I. - PEO2 Ethical and responsive to the related societal issues humanity and sustainability. - PEO3 Professionally competitive, effectively communicative and contributive to working teams.
+- PEO1 Knowledgeable and technically competent in line with the professional qualification of Board of Architects Malaysia Part I. - PEO2 Professionally ethical, aware and responsive to the values of humanity and sustainability. - PEO3 Competitive, effectively communicative and contributive to working teams.